 Don't ever forget who paved the way for you in this world, and show respect for those who are older than you.
 Someone you may now consider old and feeble was once the person who fed you, wiped your bottom, and dried your tears when you were little.
 If you know someone who lives in a nursing home, you might learn something if you stop by for a short visit once in a while.

 Letting Children Misbehave

 You know how frustrating and annoying it can be when someone lets their children misbehave in public.
 Whether they're throwing a temper tantrum or running around and disrupting others, they get on other people's nerves.

 Before you bring your children to any public place, talk to them about their manners.
 It can get annoying to have to repeat yourself over and over, but that comes with the territory of having offspring.
 Consider it paying now for what you want to reap later.
 Not only will others appreciate your young children's good manners, but you'll also have better adult children in a few years.

 Exhibiting Terrible Table Manners While Dining Out

-An occasional elbow on the table isn't as bad as chewing with an open mouth or smacking.
+An occasional elbow on the table isn't as bad as chewing with an open mouth or smacking, but it's wise to keep your free hand in your lap.
 Also, don't handle something on the table at the buffet-style restaurant and then tosses it back into the chafing dish.
 That's just gross.

 Not Taking the Time to Show Gratitude